-File Name, Pattern, or Extension Relation to Original Data Files Notes general- log, etc., and any global variable that uses an absolute filepath to avoid the accidental usage of the wrong file locations by the target server. ib_buffer_pool The file produced on the server when innodb_buffer_pool_dump_a (enabled by default on MySQL 5.7.7 and after) or innodb_buffer_pool_dump_a is enabled.
+File Name, Pattern, or Extension n Relation to Original Data Files Notes File Name, Pattern, or Extension Relation to Original Data Files Warning When using the file to restart the target server, change parameters like tmpdir, general-log, etc., and any global variable that uses an absolute filepath to avoid the accidental usage of the wrong file locations by the target server. ib_buffer_pool The file produced on the server when innodb_buffer_pool_dump_a (enabled by default on MySQL 5.7.7 and after) or innodb_buffer_pool_dump_n is enabled.
 It holds the list of tablespace IDs and page IDs of the server's buffer pool.
-The actual file name might be different, as it can be configured by the server's system variable innodb_buffer_pool_filena using this file.
-See Saving and Restoring the Buffer Pool State for details. at_startu
+With the default setting on MySQL server 5.7.7 and after (shnodbwbuffer_pool_load_a the target server, during start up, is going to restore the buffer pool state of the backed up server using this file.
+See Saving and Restoring the Buffer Pool State for details.
+The actual file name might be different, as it can be configured by the server's system variable innodb_buffer_pool_filename information representing changes that occur while the backup is running), which is stored in a new backup file ibbackup logfile.